The Biblical Perspective of Jesus in Matthew 19

 Jesus the Radical

 Jesus often challenged the notions of cultural, gender and social class lines in his actions and teachings.
 It is safe to imagine that this sort of teaching did not sit well with the Pharisees.
 A close look at Jesus’ final answer to the question of divorce gives a clear indication as to what the Pharisees had in mind by steering Jesus into the theological neighborhood of marriage, gender roles and gender identity.
-Jesus could of stayed on the strict issue of divorce by citing other Old Testament Laws concerning the appropriate time and place to divorce but he decides to cut to the chase instead.
+Jesus could have stayed on the strict issue of divorce by citing other Old Testament Laws concerning the appropriate time and place to divorce but he decides to cut to the chase instead.
 He addresses the issue of gender identity as it relates to marriage, an issue that rocks the very foundation of who we are as people.
 It is apparent that the subject of people caught between genders has been raised before, and so Jesus knows were this is going.
 He exercises His authority as a respected teacher and jumps ahead (like He often does) to the real issue, making a very emphatic statement.
 He realizes most in his culture, including his disciples, will not be able to understand what He is about to say.

 (Matthew 19 continues) Jesus replied, “Not everyone can accept this word, but only those to whom it has been given.
 (The ability to understand what He is about to say goes against the current cultural grain and must come through revelation.)
-For some are eunuchs because they were born that way; others were made that way by men; and others have renounced marriage because of the kingdom of heaven.
+For some are saris because they were born that way; others were made that way by men; and others have chosen to be that way for the purposes of the kingdom of heaven.
 The one who can accept this should accept it.”

 Next time you are arguing for the rights of the transgender community, remember even Jesus had difficulty convincing someone who did not have the life experience, perspective or insight necessary for understanding.